KingOKarma/TwitchBotTemplate/README.md

 - Next up Put in your client's name

-  - For the OAuth Redirect URLs you can add the website `https://redirect.bucketbot.dev` As i have setup a redirect link to make it easier for users but you can use your own link if you wish!.
+  - For the OAuth Redirect URLs you can add the website `https://twitchtokengenerator.com`, You can use your own link if you wish!.

   - Then select chat bot (If you're making something else then choose that).